Inexpli/MySQL-FRS/README.md

 ## Download

-You can download the latest release of the MySQL Database Maintenance Tool from the following link:
+You can download the latest release of the MySQL Fast Repair Script from the following link:
 [MySQL Fast Repair Script v1.0](https://github.com/Inexpli/MySQL-FRS/releases/tag/v1.0)